imlautaro/typescript-nuxt/README.md

-# Basic Nuxt Template
+# Typescript Nuxt Template

-A basic and clean nuxt template to start a project.
+A basic and clean nuxt and typescript template to start a project.

 ## Requirements